Sitecore/Sitecore.Pathfinder/CONTRIBUTING.md

 * Template section is empty.

 ## Emitting
-On the server, the final step is emitting the project model to Sitecore.
-This step copies files to the website directory and create or modifies any items in Sitecore.
+The final step is emitting the project model to the output folder in a deployable format (files, Sitecore Package, Unicorn files).

 ## Coding